Graylog2/documentation/pages/enterprise/forwarder.rst

 Message Recovery
 ================

-The Cloud Forwarder’s disk journal is capable of caching data in case of a network outage.
-From there, they are read and sent to Graylog Cloud.
+The Forwarder’s disk journal is capable of caching data in case of a network outage.
+From there, they are read and sent to Graylog.

 As mentioned in the `Output Framework chapter <https://docs.graylog.org/en/4.0/pages/integrations/output_framework.html?highlight=Journal#on-disk-journal>`__, if the internet is unavailable, the Forwarder is still capable of receiving messages.
 So, once the internet is back the workflow will resume.